Cat's work has appeared or is forthcoming in Ploughshares, Narrative, Four Way Review, Tin House, and Wreck Park, among others.

-Emily is the author of The Astonishing Color of After, coming spring 2018 from Little, Brown in the US and Orion in the UK.
+Emily is the New York Times bestselling author of The Astonishing Color of After.
 During her MFA at NYU she was a Goldwater Writing Fellow and editor-in-chief of Washington Square Review.
-She is the founding editor-in-chief of Bodega, and also a co-creator of FORESHADOW: A Serial YA Anthology.
+She was the founding editor-in-chief of Bodega, a 2017 Artist-in-Residence at Djerassi, and is co-creator of FORESHADOW: A Serial YA Anthology.

 Follow on Twitter: @exrpan